-These adjustments will take effect on January 1, 2020.
-Highlights include an increase in the contribution limit for employees who participate in 401(k), 403(b), most 457 plans, and the Federal government’s Thrift Savings Plan.
+These cost-of-living adjustments will take effect on January 1, 2020.
+Highlights of the adjustments include an increase in the contribution limit for employees who participate in 401(k), 403(b), most 457 plans, and the Federal government’s Thrift Savings Plan.

 The chart below outlines all limitation adjustments for 2020: